Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Quasiconformal Flows on

-As $ u $ was arbitrary, we have shown that, at all $ p \in \mH $, there is a unique solution to the flow equation at $ p $, which remains bounded on any finite time interval of existence.
-It follows that these unique solutions may be continued unambiguously and therefore exist for all time.
-Consequently, we find that $ v $ has a well defined flow of homeomorphisms, $ f_s $, for all $ s \in \mR $.
+As $ u $ was arbitrary, we have shown that at all $ p \in \mH $ there is a unique solution to the flow equation at $ p $.
+Moreover, this solution remains bounded on any finite-time interval of existence.
+It follows that such a unique solution may be continued unambiguously and therefore will exist for all time.
+Consequently, we find that $ v $ has a well-defined flow of homeomorphisms $ f_s $ for all $ s \in \mR $.